zjelveh/staggeredpower/README.md

 Use `run_power_grid()` to test power across many parameter combinations.

-**When to use:** You want to explore how power changes across different effect sizes, PTA methods, or control specifications.
+**When to use:** You want to explore how power changes across different effect sizes, PTA methods, or control specifications. **We recommend this approach**

 **Example - Testing multiple effect sizes:**